valflrt/encrypt-directory/README.md

 ### How to build/compile

 - Use `npm run build` in the project directory to build.
-- Use `npm run build:binary` to create an executable.
+- Use `npm run build:binaries` to create an executable.

 ### Example